denten-books/plain-text/support/journal-articles/amodern/main.md

 the magnetic inscription.
 Robert Yongquist and Robert Hanes, "Magnetic Reader," Patent US3013206, 1961.](figure-3.jpg)

-"Magnetic recording tape is often criticized because the recorded signals are invisible."
-Youngquist and Hanes imagined a device that physically reveals the magnetic inscription.
-Robert Yongquist and Robert Hanes, "Magnetic Reader," Patent US3013206, 1961.

 Devices like the Magnetic Reader attempted (and failed) to reconcile a fundamental incongruence between paper and tape.
 Data plowed into rows on the wide plains of a broad sheet had to be replanted in columns along